 Purpose and Scope

-The purpose of the electronic resources reviews in the Journal of the Medical Library Association (JMLA) is to provide critical appraisals of electronic products that assist staff in health sciences libraries as they make collection development and technology implementation decisions.
+Electronic resources reviews in the Journal of the Medical Library Association (JMLA) provide critical appraisals of electronic products that assist staff in health sciences libraries as they make collection development and technology implementation decisions.
 Reviewers will evaluate many types of resources such as databases and catalogs, electronic collections, research and reference tools, library management systems, and educational instruments.
 Health sciences resources are the primary focus of reviews, though library resources are included as appropriate.
 To be reviewed, resources must be readily accessible for use in health sciences libraries.
 Although some comparative information is useful, major evaluation studies, such as those comparing the various literature-searching products, should continue to be published as articles rather than reviews.

 Reviewers are chosen on the basis of their knowledge and experience in the various functions of health sciences libraries, as well as for their expertise in using electronic resources.

 As with book reviews, electronic resources reviews should include a general description of the resource, the intended audience, and its good and bad points.
 The reviewer should include sufficient description to give others a clear idea of the purpose of the resource, its major features, the accessibility and usability of the resource, and the quality of the accompanying documentation.
 Below is a list of some of the items to consider when writing reviews; not all items may be appropriate for all resources.

 - major features

 - advantages over other formats of the same item, if any